 Head Instructor - Congressional Debate

 Garth Woodson competed in speech and debate at Perry High School.
-Since graduating he has continued to volunteer with the Perry team.
-Garth has been an assistant coach at Perry for 5 years and is currently the coach of Congress and Lincoln-Douglas debate.
-He has coached multiple state finalists in both speech and debate and assisted dozens of students to make it to the national tournament.
-He has helped the Perry Speech and Debate team win the state championship in team sweepstakes points three years in a row.
+After graduating, he volunteered with the Perry team and served as an assistant coach for 5 years, focusing mainly on Congressional Debate and Lincoln-Douglas debate.
+He coached multiple state finalists and assisted dozens of students to make it to the national tournament.
+He helped the Perry Speech and Debate team win the state championship in team sweepstakes points three years in a row.
 Garth graduated from The University of Akron School of Law in 2020.
-He is ecstatic to teach Congressional Debate at CDC this year and looks forward to helping students to communicate their beliefs and hone their craft.
+He is excited to expand the Congressional Debate division at CDC this year and looks forward to helping students to communicate their beliefs and hone their craft.

 Instructor - Congressional Debate